Recommended Technology Books (for modern citizens)

 Appendix B

-- NSR Comments: I was surprised to learn that many transoceanic telegraph cabling projects were doomed
+- NSR Comments: I was surprised to learn that many transoceanic telegraph cabling projects were doomed to failure because overly optimistic

-to failure because overly optimistic participants (many of them "investors" and/or "people of title") refused to learn Ohm's
+participants (many of them "investors" and/or "people of title") refused to learn Ohm's Law which was known as of

-Law which was known as of 1827.
-These idiots were just "playing around with technology" which resulted in the loss of many
+1827.
+These idiots were just "playing around with technology" which resulted in the loss of many billions of dollars reminiscent of the losses associated with the DOT

-billions of dollars reminiscent of the losses associated with the DOT COM economic meltdown of 2000-2002.
-We humans never seem
+COM economic meltdown of 2000-2002.
+We humans never seem to learn from our mistakes.

 - Another communications quote:

-A hundred years ago, the electric telegraph made possible - indeed,
+A hundred years ago, the electric telegraph made possible - indeed, inevitable - the United States of

-Earth; let us hope that the transition period will not be equally bloody.
+America.
+The communications satellite will make equally inevitable a United Nations of Earth; let us hope that the transition period will not be equally bloody.

 Space Craft, Space Flight, Space Technology